Lammas: Neopaganism

 Some neopagans have adopted the name and date of Lammas, making it one of the harvest festivals in their Wheel of the Year.
 Other neopagans use the Gaelic name Lughnasa.
 It is the first of the three autumn festivals, the others being the autumn equinox and Samhain.
 In the Northern Hemisphere it takes place around 1 August, while in the Southern Hemisphere it is celebrated around 1 February.

 Horticulture

 Lammas leaves or Lammas growth refers to a second crop of leaves produced in high summer by some species of trees in temperate countries to replace those lost to insect damage.
 They often differ slightly in shape, texture and/or hairiness from the earlier leaves.

 Lammas Fairs

 Exeter in Devon is one of the few towns in England that still celebrates its Lammas Fair and has a processional custom which stretches back over 900 years, led by the Lord Mayor.
 During the fair a white glove on a pole decorated with garlands is raised above the Guildhall.
 The fair now takes place on the first Thursday in July.
 Other examples include Ould Lammas Fair and Inverkeithing Lammas Fair.St Andrews in Fife, Scotland continues to have an annual Lammas Fair which takes place along streets in the town.

+Lammas wheat

+'Red Lammas' and 'White Lammas' are old strains of wheat, which have been used to breed more modern strains.
+There was also another strain, 'Yellow Lammas'.